LangYeastEvoLab/secret_santa_2018/README.md

    Each set of 3 questions focuses on a different famous (or infamous) geneticist.

    Find Katie if you have any problems!
+Yay secret santa puzzles!